acierto/email-inputs/README.md

 `./gradlew gulpUnitTests` or `gulp jest`.

-Results of the tests run and coverage can be found in `<project-dir>/build/reports/coverage/index.html` You will see it in nicely displayed table.
+Results of the tests run and coverage can be found in `<project-dir>/build/reports/coverage/index.html` You will see it in a nicely displayed table.
 ![Unit test results](./docs/unit-test-reports.png)

 If in some cases your coverage drops, IDE doesn't always show properly where is the issue, like for example in